erizov/Professor/semester_15/lecture_103_sql_advanced_topics/common_table_expressions/univer.en.md

 ## Algorithm Definition

-Common Table Expressions is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Common Table Expressions is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Common Table Expressions is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Common Table Expressions works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science